hyuns9808/pac_extract/README.md

     - **Secure Example**: Code snippet of secure case corresponding to PaC
     - **Policy**: Link to tfsec GitHub docs that describe the policy of the corresponding PaC
     - **Links**: Links to tfsec GitHub docs or any external links that describes the corresponding PaC and its issues

-## Requirements

-**IaC_Extract** requires the following conditions:

-- A computer with at least 100MB of free storage space
-- The following Python packages:
-    - requests
-    - xlsxwriter
-    - pathlib (if using Python version lower than 3.4+)

-## How does it work?

-**IaC_Extract** downloads the repositories provided by all four open-source tools.
-Next, it locates the PaC files within the open-source tools and parses them via RegEx defined per tool.
-Finally, all parsed PaCs are saved as .xlsx files per tool.

 ## Creator